Milo1885/Tease-AI/README.md

 Fixed bug that prevented SessionEdges from updating when @EdgeMode edges resolved

-Tease AI no longer allows script-switching countdowns to end while the domme is in the middle of a @FollowUp.
+Tease AI no longer allows script-switching countdowns to end while the domme is in the middle of a @FollowUp().
 This fixes a bug where the domme's response ability would be frozen and the main picture wouldn't change.

 @PlayVideo[], @PlayAudio[] and @ShowImage[] will now check full file paths as well as their respective media folders in the Tease AI root directory.
 This is especially useful for showing media stored in variables based on user's prior input.
 (For example, "Give me the location of your favorite porn video @InputVar[FavoritePornVideo]", and then calling it later with @PlayVideo[#Var[FavoritePornVideo]])